 - Implementing a customer service assessment process to evaluate the 60,000 calls that the organization handles annually;

-- Transitioning the organization to a newer association management system;
+- Transitioned the organization to a newer association management system;

-- Developing targeted advertising and programming based on member segments;
+- Introduced targeted advertising and programming based on member segments;

 - Broadened social media and public relations efforts, including direct media outreach in both English and Spanish

 - Expanding staff from 23 FTE to 26.5 FTE, with plans to expand both revenue and member benefits.

 From 2009 – 2018, Nabil served as associate executive director at the American Psychological Association (APA), where he directed the American Psychological Association of Graduate Students (APAGS), the graduate student group within APA.
 In this role, he functioned as the CEO of a medium-sized association (approximately 27,000 members), providing leadership, management, coordination, and evaluation of all projects and activities for the organization.
 Nabil served as a primary liaison between APAGS and other leadership groups within APA and within the field of psychology.
 He oversaw and provided guidance to a 14-member committee of student leaders and 5 subcommittees.
 He was responsible for organizing over 40 hours of programming at each annual APA Convention.

 Key accomplishments at APA:

 - Founding the new journal Translational Issues in Psychological Science;